zhaoyijiang/UCB-CS280/index.md

 - Rahul: Wednesday 1-2pm BWW
 - Ryan: Monday 1-2pm BWW

-**Policy:** Please see the [syllabus (not yet available)]() for administrative details.
-To keep discussions organized, please do not email the instructor or GSIs directly.
+**Policy:** To keep discussions organized, please do not email the instructor or GSIs directly.
 We are using Ed Discussion for communication (private or public) as much as possible.

 **Prerequisites:** Students should have mastery over content from COMPSCI 189, COMPSCI 182, COMPSCI 180/280A.
 We will not be teaching basic image processing (convolution, gaussian smoothing, fourier transforms), basic deep learning (PyTorch, Jax, TensorFlow), stereo/homography.